EmmaKola/Nova-Med-Solutions/README.md

   <tr>
     <td width="960">
       <h3>Customer Story</h3>
       Nova Med Solutions is highly dependent on reseller channels, which generate <strong>88%</strong> of revenue, and has strong revenue from male customers, including a peak around <strong>$3.3M</strong>.
-The customer segment mix shows room to improve repeat-purchase value because frequent buyers contribute <strong>30%</strong>, below preferred customers at <strong>36%</strong> and new customers at <strong>34%</strong>.
-The company should protect reseller relationships first, then use targeted campaigns to increase frequent-buyer contribution and unlock growth from under-penetrated demographic groups.
+The customer segment mix shows room to improve repeat-purchase value because frequent buyers contribute <strong>30%</strong>, below preferred customers at <strong>36%</strong> and new customers at <strong>34%</strong>. <strong>The company should protect reseller relationships first, then use targeted campaigns to increase frequent-buyer contribution and unlock growth from under-penetrated demographic groups.</strong>
     </td>
   </tr>
 </table>

-<h1 align="center">Geographic Results</h1>
+<h1 align="center">Geographical Insights</h1>

 <table align="center">
   <tr align="center">